Written by Tim Povtak | Edited By Walter Pacheco | Last Update: October 24, 2024

 Optimism Abounds

-Although the majority of mesothelioma patients do not live beyond two years, Sara is so optimistic now she wants to have plastic surgery to help with the surgical scar down her midsection.
+Although the majority of mesothelioma patients have a life expectancy fewer than two years, Sara is so optimistic now she wants to have plastic surgery to help with the surgical scar down her midsection.

 “My surgeon (Frederic Guyon, M.D.) has said from the start, `we’re in this together for the long haul,'” she said.
 “And that meant a lot to me.
 It really did.
 I don’t know how many cases he’s seen, but he has been wonderful.”